aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-pdf/_index.md

 - **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comes with comprehensive documentation.
 Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
 - **Cost‑Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
-- **Preserves Complex Excel Formatting** in a universally accessible PDF format.
+- **Preserves complex Excel formatting in a universally accessible PDF format**

 ## How to Use the Convert Table to PDF API with SDKs?